statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .2 only accept ships which they are authorized to recycle; and

 .3 have the documentation of its authorization available if such documentation is requested by a shipowner that is considering recycling a ship at that Ship Recycling Facility.

 ### Regulation  18

 ####Ship Recycling Facility Plan

+Treedt in werking op een nader te bepalen tijdstip

 Ship Recycling Facilities authorized by a Party shall prepare a Ship Recycling Facility Plan.
 The Plan shall be adopted by the board or the appropriate governing body of the Recycling Company, and shall include: